Saints Reportedly Lose Free Agent Luke Fortner to NFC South Rival

 In this story:

-The New Orleans Saints acquired interior offensive lineman Luke Fortner from the Jacksonville Jaguars last August — and Fortner is now reportedly departing New Orleans.
+The New Orleans Saints acquired interior offensive lineman Luke Fortner from the Jacksonville Jaguars last August, and Fortner is now reportedly leaving New Orleans.

-Fortner, who was traded to the Saints in exchange for defensive lineman Khalen Saunders, was considered a "rental" player for New Orleans heading into 2025, as he was scheduled to become a free agent after the season.
+Fortner, who was traded to the Saints in exchange for defensive lineman Khalen Saunders, was considered a "rental" player for New Orleans heading into the 2025 NFL season, as he was scheduled to become a free agent after the year concluded.

 The 2022 third-round pick is now expected to sign a deal with the Carolina Panthers, according to NFL Network's Tom Pelissero.